Updated: April 2020

 Review Final Verdict

-DBPOWER 18,000Mah multi-functional mini battery booster delivers a great bang for your buck.
+DBPOWER 18,000Mah multi-functional compact battery booster delivers a great bang for your buck.
 Powerful, yet small and portable with tons of accessories like laptop charger adapters and 12V/16V/19V output and fitted with smart features for peace of mind make it a great backup for those times when you, your loved ones or fellow drivers need help.

-Weighing only 1.16 lbs and 6.2 x 1.9 x 2.4 inches it’s one of the lightest and smallest booster packs in the world of jump starters making it a perfect fit for a glove box, the back of a car seat or a backpack which is what you would expect from one of the best jump starters.
+Weighing only 1.16 lbs and 6.2 x 1.9 x 2.4 inches it’s one of the lightest and smallest car battery booster packs in the world of jump starters making it a perfect fit for a glove box, the back of a car seat or a backpack which is what you would expect from one of the best jump starters.